HarryJamesGreenblatt/A-Riff-In-React/README.md

 **Date:** 2025-08-30

-**Task:** Implement the Data Access Layer.
+**Task:** Integrate Frontend with Backend API

-**Summary:** With the Azure infrastructure successfully refactored to use a shared SQL server, the next critical step is to build the data access layer within the React application.
-This involves using RTK Query to create hooks that will communicate with our backend APIs (which we will also need to define and build) to perform CRUD operations on the Azure SQL and Cosmos DB databases.
-This will bring the application to life by connecting the frontend UI to our persistent data stores.
+**Summary:** The backend API (Express on Azure Functions) has been successfully implemented and documented.
+The next critical step is to connect the React frontend to the API endpoints using RTK Query.
+This involves creating API service layers, updating components to use the backend data, and implementing the complete user management flow.
+All infrastructure is deployed and ready - now we need to wire up the full-stack integration.

 ---